 The Black Book actually owes much to a collector, Middleton A. Harris.
 In 1964, he founded an organization “Negro History Associates” to advance his interest in documenting black culture and history.
 He collected photographs, newspaper clippings, illustrations, and various other African American memorabilia.
 His materials formed the basis of the many, many items that appear in The Black Book.

-Harris died in 1977 (only 48 years old), a few years after the book was published.
+Harris died in 1908, a few years after the book was published.
 He wasn’t an “author” in the traditional sense, which helps explain why he’s mostly loss to literary history.
 Still, he's in the tradition of some of our great collectors and bibliographers like Arthur Schomburg and Dorothy Porter.

 Harris and Morrison worked with collectors Morris Levitt, Roger Furman, and Ernest Smith on the construction of The Black Book.
 They received assistance from a Random House designer Jack Ribik and a production manager Dean Ragland.
 In one of her essays about the publication, Morrison noted that those 6 men and she: